Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 array of integers, each value corresponds to the number of possibilities for each branch.

-For example, if we wanted an Agent that can move in an plane and jump, we could define two branches (one for motion and one for jumping) because we want our agent be able to move __and__ jump concurrently.
+For example, if we wanted an Agent that can move in a plane and jump, we could define two branches (one for motion and one for jumping) because we want our agent be able to move __and__ jump concurrently.
 We define the first branch to have 5 possible actions (don't move, go left, go right, go backward, go forward)